trilogy-group/empty-repo2/README.md

 1. Do not Fork this repo.
 Instead, click on Use this Template.
 2. Go to [cookiecutter.json](cookiecutter.json) and fill the values for the required fields.
-3. Once you have finalized your Cookiecutter configuration, copy the

 ### Project Template Generation
 1. Make sure you add your configurations to [config.json](config.json) file after looking at the default configurations from [cookiecutter.json](cookiecutter.json).